Selected technologies lay critical foundation for emerging haptics market

 LILLE, Fr., Jan.
 04, 2022 (GLOBE NEWSWIRE) — Interhaptics, InterDigital, Inc. (NASDAQ: IDCC), and the Technical University of Munich (TUM) have been tapped to contribute their technologies to a new industry standard around haptics.
 The International Organization for Standardization and International Electrotechnical Commission (ISO/IEC) MPEG group selected the technologies for an emerging standard around haptic data representation and coding.
 Specifically, Interhaptics’ encoding architecture was selected for quality perceptual performances, TUM’s wavelet coding technology was selected for its support of encoding haptics for high frequency bands, and InterDigital’s integration layer and user body coding were selected for their compatibility with existing and emerging multimedia standards and support for future evolutions of immersive media.

 The selection of these technologies represents a critical step in developing the industry standards that will shape the emerging haptics market.
 In June 2021, MPEG issued the first Call for Proposal around haptics to identify the reference architecture around which the future haptics standards should be developed, and on which future technologies will be based.
-The array of submitted encoding proposals were evaluated by a pool of unbiased experts, who later synthesized the most promising characteristics of each proposal to shape the final standard.
+The array of submitted encoding proposals was evaluated by a pool of unbiased experts, who later synthesized the most promising characteristics of each proposal to shape the final standard.

 MPEG’s first standard around haptics draws heavily from proposals from InterDigital, TUM, and Interhaptics.
 TUM contributed a wavelet coding technology for encoding high frequency bands, and Interhaptics’ proposal exhibited superior compression and encoding technologies to enable haptics signals to be stored and delivered.
 InterDigital’s dual contribution provides the compatibility layer allowing haptic effects to be integrated and represented, within 2D and 3D multimedia frameworks, as well as the coding techniques to support future immersive and interactive applications.